The Advantages and Disadvantages of Biomass Energy

 In the USA, the world’s largest producer of biofuel, this amounts to 60 million acres of farmland, or close to 25% of all planted land.

-All biomass energy releases carbon dioxide when it is burned, and some forms, such as those derived from waste, can release a significant amount of methane.
-Burning wood, a popular source of biomass energy, can lead to significant pollution.
+• All biomass energy releases carbon dioxide when it is burned, and some forms, such as those derived from waste, can release a significant amount of methane

-It’s cheap – sometimes free – and usually readily available.
+• Biomass is cheap – and sometimes free – and usually readily available.
 In many cases it can be used without further treatment, or the intervention of a third-party supplier.
-It may be less polluting than fossil fuels.

 Jo joined The Eco Experts this year, covering topics including biomass energy and solar panels.
 A former journalist at The Times, she has also contributed to The Observer, The Guardian, Time Out and The Telegraph.